tfonji/Movie-Trailer-Website/README.md

 # Movie-Trailer-Website

 Movie Trailer Website is a simple webpage that displays a list of movies, with the possibility of viewing the youtube trailer of each movie as well.
-This project is one of many projects to be completed in order to be awarded the Udacity Full Stack Web Developer Nanodegree.

 ## Project Files
 - entertainment_center.py